iron-io/docs/worker/reference/environment/index.md

 # IronWorker Environment

 ## Operating System
 The operating system and version information is provided for completeness and transparency.
-We recommend, however, you not bind your workers to specifics of an OS.
-You should design your workers to be as environment independent as much as possible.
+We recommend, however, you avoid binding your workers to specifics of the OS as much as possible.

 <div class="grey-box">
 <b>Operating System:</b> Ubuntu Linux 11.10